Tanzania Travel Guide for an Unforgettable Safari!

 Hyena feeding on a carcass in the Maasai Mara

-Selous Game Reserve is the largest protected area on the African continent and is located in southern Tanzania.
+Neyerere National Park, previously known as Selous Game Reserve is the largest protected area on the African continent located in southern Tanzania.
 It's a UNESCO World Heritage Site because of the diversity in wildlife and undisturbed vast wilderness with grassy plains, mountains, forests, and open woodlands.
 It's twice as big as Serengeti National Park and a less crowded safari destination in Tanzania.
 The network of swamps, lakes, and channels creates a unique ecological system.
 It's the hidden gem of Tanzania offering an amazing wildlife experience and lots of things to do from bird watching, and boat safaris to walking safaris, game drives, hot-air balloon safaris, and fly-camping tours.
 You can find an abundance of wildlife, such as elephants, hippos, lions, giraffes, zebras, leopards, hyenas, African wild dogs, and the sable antelope.

 Featured Tanzania Safari Knowledge